 Promotion prospects within a particular museum service can be limited, so you may need to relocate to a different town or region to broaden your experience or gain management skills.
 The exceptions are for specialist staff whose work relates to a single museum collection, and those who are employed within large national museums and galleries.

-Recent years have seen a significant increase in fixed-term contracts, which can vary from a matter of months to a five-year period.
-There's now a real need for museum staff to manage their own careers as there are less directly employed positions.
+In recent years, there has been a significant increase in fixed-term contracts, which can vary from a matter of months to a five-year period.
+There's now a real need for museum staff to manage their own careers as there are fewer directly employed positions.
 This has also resulted in a greater number of exhibition officers working in a freelance and consultant capacity.

-Staff may move between sectors, particularly at senior managerial or specialist technical level, or into the visual arts.
+It's possible to move between sectors or into the visual arts, particularly at a senior managerial or specialist technical level.
 Ongoing promotion is likely to be towards broader management roles, such as director of leisure or cultural services.